 If you store your own records digitally that will free up physical space, but ensure backup storage is on a separate device or use web backup.
-Any paper records must be kept dry, cool and termite free.
-Forms holding personal or sensitive information should be shredded when they are no longer needed.
+Any paper records must be kept dry, cool, and termite free.

-The records which the District Manager and Region Manager are required to keep are set out below together with how long they should be kept for.
+The records the District Manager and Region Manager must keep are set out below.
 The Manager should regularly make arrangements for the records to be sent to State Offices for archived.
 The State Archivist can advise on how to maintain District and Region archives in an appropriate way.

 - Minutes: (including relevant reports and annual reports) indefinitely.

-- Correspondence: two years after action completed; unless contentious in which case indefinitely.
+- Correspondence: indefinitely.
 It is sufficient to keep digital copies.

-- Financial records: books of account (for example cash books), cheque books, deposit books and receipt books – at least five years after their final use, five years in NSW & ACT and Queensland.
+- Financial records: books of account (for example cash books), cheque books, deposit books and receipt books –indefinitely

 - Incident/accident forms: indefinitely.

 Other information which might be held by the District Manager or Region Manager or other members of the Region team is set out below, although it will vary from Region to Region:

 - contact information for all personnel (other personal information is accessible from the State database)

 - Learning Partners (including dates and details of Leaders or Managers assisted)

 - Unit meeting details including venue, date and time, and Leaders

 - bank accounts including bank, branch, account number, and signatories